brechtm/rinohtype/README.rst

 rinohtype supports all stable Python 3 versions that have not reached end-of-life_ status.
-For parsing reStructuredText and CommonMark documents, rinohtype depends on docutils_ and recommonmark_ respectively. pip_ takes care of installing these requirements when you install rinohtype.
+For parsing reStructuredText and CommonMark documents, rinohtype depends on docutils_ and myst-parser_ respectively. pip_ takes care of installing these requirements when you install rinohtype.

 Syntax highlighting of code blocks is enabled if Pygments_ is installed, which